©Pat Ashforth & Steve Plummer 2017

 Soon after, we were asked to design an afghan for Brown Sheep Co.
 Inc. and we came to realise that an afghan could become a canvas for representing mathematical ideas.
 It did not have to be used merely for keeping warm.
 It could become a work of art and hang on a wall.

-We went on to design and make over seventy afghans, most with a mathematical message.
+We went on to design and make over eighty afghans, most with a mathematical message.
 Many of these have been exhibited in UK and four were bought for the Mathematics Collection of the Science Museum (London).
 They have also been featured in several publications in UK and US, including the Times Educational Supplement Colour Magazine and Interweave Knits.
+More recently, they have appeared on many web sites.

 These are works of art in their own right.
 To some, the mathematical message is irrelevant and, in more recent years some of our designs have been based on fitting shapes together to create optical illusions, rather than conveying a precise mathematical idea.